giorgiokito/WAI/README.md

 The **publicAPI** field is an array of objects that define public endpoints for retrieving extended business-related data.
 Each object includes:

-- **name** (string, optional): A short identifier for the endpoint (e.g., "Locations API").
+- **name** (string, optional): A short identifier for the endpoint (e.g., "Locations", "Products", "Subscribe").
 - **description** (string): A brief explanation of the endpoint’s purpose.
 - **type** (string): The HTTP method to use (GET, POST, etc.).
 - **endpoint** (string): The URL of the API endpoint.
-- **parameters** (array, optional): A list of parameters that may be used with this endpoint (e.g., pagination parameters or submission fields).
+- **parameters** (array, optional): A list of parameters that may be used with this endpoint (e.g., pagination parameters, filtering, or submission fields).

-For example, a "Locations API" endpoint may be provided to return the full list of all business locations when they are too many to embed in the main JSON.
+For example, the "Locations" endpoint may be provided to return the full list of all business locations when there are too many to include inline.

 ---

+## MCP Contexts

+The **mcpContexts** field is an array that lists available MCP (Model Context Protocol) contexts.
+This section guides AI agents to additional functionality by providing links to detailed MCP JSON files.
+Each object in this array includes:

+- **name** (string): A short identifier for the MCP context (e.g., "Calendar Booking").
+- **description** (string): A summary of the capability provided by the MCP context.
+- **mcpUrl** (string): The fixed URL where the MCP JSON file is located (for example: `https://exampledomain.com/mcp/calendar-booking.json`).

+This structure serves as a registry or directory, so agents know where to go for extra actions like booking meetings, processing orders, etc.

+---

 ## Example JSON

-Below is an example JSON document for WAI:
+Below is an example JSON document for WAI that integrates all sections, including MCP contexts:

 ```json
 {